 - Urine test

 After gathering basic facts, the therapist does a psychological examination also.
-This assessment
+This assessment May include:

 - Eating habits and feelings about food

 - Feelings about shape and weight

 - Sexually active level